19hours/sg-statutes/Acts/Business Trusts Act.md

 (c) has no knowledge that such reliance is unwarranted.

+[Companies 1994 Ed., s.
+157C]

 ### Duties of trustee-manager

 10\.—(1) The trustee-manager of a registered business trust shall at all times act honestly and exercise reasonable diligence in the discharge of its duties as a trustee-manager in accordance with this Act and the trust deed of the registered business trust.

-(2) The trustee-manager of a registered business trust shall ––
+(2) The trustee-manager of a registered business trust shall —

 (a) act in the best interests of all the unitholders of the registered business trust as a whole; and